 We recommend you don't try to use a dish, a rabbit drinker, or anything you have just "laying around".
 Baby chicks have special needs

 when it comes to water.
 Dishes can make it easy for chicks to drown, and they'll certainly do naughty things like walk in it, spill

 it, kick their bedding materials into it, and poop in it -- meaning you'll have to change it constantly.
 For the best results, we recommend you use a specially-designed

 chick waterer, like these.
 They come in a number of

 different sizes and shapes, all sufficient to do the job.

 Keep in mind that even with the best drinker, except for a nipple drinker, those rascally chicks will still kick bedding materials into it and find ways to poop in it from time to

 time.
 Raising the waterer off the ground somewhat will help (starting their second week of life), but no matter what they're going to

 get that water messy, so plan on changing it a few times a day.

 Once again, we recommend you resist the temptation to use a dish or bowl for feeding your chicks.
 Chicks will jump

-in and kick the feed all over the place, poop in it, and worse case scenario: they'll tip it over and trap a baby underneath.
+in and kick the feed all over the place, poop in it, and worst-case scenario: they'll tip it over and trap a baby underneath.

 (This has happened!)
 Spend those few extra dollars and buy a "real" baby chick feeder, or borrow one from a friend.
 They come in

 many shapes and sizes, and we offer them all at very reasonable prices.